How Nigeria’s Olise must improve after EFL Young Player of the Season award – Reading boss Paunovic

 - Revealed: Man Utd-linked Sancho's asking price set at around £78m as Dortmund lower demands

-- From in-fighting to Istanbul: How Tuchel turned Chelsea into Champions League finalists

-- Trinity Rodman: Can NBA icon's record-breaking daughter become a USWNT star?

-Ahead of the Royals' final league match of the season against Huddersfield Town on Saturday, Paunovic said the 19-year-old needs to appreciate himself more and also learn to deal with challenges.
+Ahead of the Royals' final league match of the season against Huddersfield Town on Saturday, Paunovic said the 19-year-old needs to appreciate himself more and also learn to deal with challenges better.

 "First of all, I am very happy for him.
 I think he deserved it [the award].
 He loves football, he is very passionate about the game,” the Serbian coach told Berkshire Live.